michael-hll/BigQueryStudy/README.md

-# BigQueryStudy
+# BigQuery Study
-A sample code to load one million data into bigquery and did an select SQL command execution.
+A sample code to load one million sales order records into bigquery and executed an select SQL command with groupby and aggregation method.

 It's a maven java command project:</br>
+'''
 <dependency>
     <groupId>com.google.cloud</groupId>
     <artifactId>google-cloud-bigquery</artifactId>